AndreyKrivcov/Resource-files-Extension/README.md

 #include "resource_files_manager.h"
 using namespace Resource_files;
 ```
-Now you get access to your embed files with the healp of short API highlites in resource_files_manager.h file.
+Now you get access to your embed files with the help of short API highlighted in resource_files_manager.h file.
 A short working example inside Example directory:
 ```C++
 #include <iostream>